-One way of providing explicit and clear guidelines for clients is to establish contracts with them.
-Establishment of a contract ensures that both client and counsellor understand the nature of the commitment between them, and that they work together in harmony.
+In order to provide explicit and clear guidelines for clients, it is necessary to establish contracts with them.
+Establishment of a contract, preferably in writing, ensures that both client and counsellor understand the nature of the commitment between them and what it entails.
 In Chapter 3 we considered the subject of contracts, with special reference to their significance in a psychodynamic framework.
-However, contracts are an important component of all approaches to counselling and should be made at an early stage.
-In the first instance it is useful to clarify certain points with clients, especially those relating to the nature of counselling itself.
+However, contracts are an essential component of all approaches to counselling and should be made at an early stage.
+In the first instance, it is useful to clarify certain points with clients, especially those relating to the nature of counselling itself.
 Many clients believe that counselling includes advice, for example, while others may expect to receive friendship or a more intimate relationship.
-Culley (2004) highlights the importance of letting clients know the exact nature of the counselling relationship.
-When contracts are made in this way confusion is less likely to arise, especially when objectives and desired outcomes are also clarified and priorities discussed.
-Many of the factors already mentioned in this chapter, including those listed under the heading 'what clients should know', would form part of the client/counsellor contract.
-Among these are issues relating to number, frequency and length of sessions.
+Clients need to know the exact nature of the counselling relationship, and they also need to know that the person to whom they have come for help is, in fact, a qualified counsellor.
+When contracts are made confusion is less likely to arise, especially when objectives and desired outcomes are also clarified and priorities discussed.
+The following are important aspects of counselling, which clients should be informed about from the outset: